secondlevel/EEG-classification/README.md

 # EEG-classification (Summer Course homework 2)
 The task is to classify BCI competition datasets(EEG signals) by using EEGNet and DeepConvNet with different activation functions.
-I have built EEGNet and DeepConvNet by using pytorch.
+I have built EEGNet and DeepConvNet by using **pytorch**.

 You can get some detailed introduction and experimental results in the link below.
 https://github.com/secondlevel/EEG-classification/blob/main/Experiment%20Report.pdf